flonatel/ptl/README.md

 If you want to help, please:

 * Look for a pattern that you want to implement
-  There are lots of them: [Software Design Patterns](http://en.wikipedia.org/wiki/Software_design_pattern)
+  There are lots of them
 * Fork
 * While you are not happy: